 Another approach (described by Ritz et al) that we considered was to refit the curves for the two treatments simultaneously using replicates, and determines whether the ratio of the AC50’s (termed the Selectivity Index or SI) from the two models was different from 1.0.
 We can then test the hypothesis and determine whether the SI was statistically significant or not.
 The drawback is that it, ideally, requires that the curves differ only in potency.
 In practice this is rarely the case as effects such as toxicity might cause a shift the in the response at low concentrations, partial efficacy might cause incomplete curves at high concentrations and so on.

-simufit1 We examined this approach by fitting curves such that the top and bottom of the curves were constrained to be identical in both treatments and only the Hill slope and AC50 were allowed to vary.
+We examined this approach by fitting curves such that the top and bottom of the curves were constrained to be identical in both treatments and only the Hill slope and AC50 were allowed to vary.

-After, appropriate correction, this identified molecules that exhibited p < 0.05 for the hypothesis thatsimufit2 the SI was not 1.0.
+After, appropriate correction, this identified molecules that exhibited p < 0.05 for the hypothesis that the SI was not 1.0.
 Independent and constrained curve fits for two compounds are shown alongside.
 While the constraint of equal top and bottom for both curves does lead to some differences compared to independent fits (especially from the point of view of efficacy), the current data suggests that the advantage of such a constraint (allowing robust inference on the statistical significance of SI) outweighs the disadvantages.

 Variance Stabilization